celiackelly/recommendation-manager/README.md

 # Recommendation Manager
 Recommendation Manager is an add-on built in Google Apps Script to manage student recommendation requests and send automated completion emails.
-TEST

 The add-on was built for the school where I work, which had been manually managing all of these tasks.
 It significantly reduces the time and labor needed to track student recommendations, as well as the potential for human error.